-Not every hike on Colorado’s Front Range is an epic, hours-long trek through amazing mountain vistas — and not everyone has time to squeeze this sort of activity into their schedule on a regular basis.
-Sometimes, the occasion or time constraints call for a short and sweet infusion of natural beauty, and that’s why options such as Writers Vista Park are such an invaluable part of Littleton, CO.
+Not every hike on Colorado’s Front Range is an epic, hours-long trek through amazing mountain vistas.
+And not everyone has time to squeeze this sort of activity into their schedule on a regular basis.
+Sometimes, the occasion or time constraints call for a short and sweet infusion of natural beauty.
+That’s why options such as Writers Vista Park are such an invaluable part of Littleton, CO.
 Ideal for a quick nature break during a workday lunch period, a family picnic on a weekend, a walk with your favorite furry friend, or a simple solitary stroll to reflect and take in nature, Writers Vista Park is conveniently situated in the center of town.
-There’s also a small playground to keep the little ones occupied, and the trails are flat and paved for easy navigation by those of all ages and skill levels.
+There’s also a small playground to keep the little ones occupied.
+Plus, the trails are flat and paved for easy navigation by those of all ages and skill levels.

 Writers Vista Park also provides a first-hand look at many vegetative species that are native to the Front Range.
 Following are just five of the many native plants you’ll encounter during a stroll through this charming little park.